Angular2Guy/ngx-simple-charts/projects/ngx-simple-charts/README.md

 ## Donut Charts
 To use the bar chart component this module has to be imported: [NgxDonutChartsModule](https://github.com/Angular2Guy/ngx-simple-charts/blob/master/projects/ngx-simple-charts/donut/src/lib/ngx-donut-charts.module.ts)

-Then the component can be used: [<sc-donut-chart [chartSlices]="..."></sc-donut-chart>](https://github.com/Angular2Guy/ngx-simple-charts/blob/master/projects/ngx-simple-charts/donut/src/lib/sc-donut-chart/sc-donut-chart.component.ts)
+Then the component can be used: [<sc-donut-chart [chartState]="..." [chartSlices]="..."></sc-donut-chart>](https://github.com/Angular2Guy/ngx-simple-charts/blob/master/projects/ngx-simple-charts/donut/src/lib/sc-donut-chart/sc-donut-chart.component.ts)

 The slices are defined in the ChartSlices interface.
 The interface for the chartSlices can be found here: [ChartSlices](https://github.com/Angular2Guy/ngx-simple-charts/blob/master/projects/ngx-simple-charts/donut/src/lib/sc-donut-chart/model/chart-slices.ts)

+The chartState is a string with the values of 'ready' or 'not-ready'.
+The animation starts when 'not-ready' is set to 'ready'.

+To enable styling the optional 'color' property of the ChartSlice can be used to provide a custom color.
+It needs to be in Css color format.

+## Token Services
+The services/interceptors for the Jwt token handling are now included.

+To use the token handling this module has to be imported: [NgxServiceModule](https://github.com/Angular2Guy/ngx-simple-charts/blob/master/projects/ngx-simple-charts/base-service/src/lib/ngx-service.module.ts)

+Examples howto use it can be found in the [AngularAndSpring](https://github.com/Angular2Guy/AngularAndSpring) and [AngularPortfolioMgr](https://github.com/Angular2Guy/AngularPortfolioMgr) projects.

 ## Some time in the future
 For more features pull requests are welcome.